| Introduction

 Wally was

 born July 16, 1926 in Red Bank, NJ.
-He grew up in Allentown, NJ
+Orphaned as a youngster, he grew up in Allentown, NJ

 I have recently